 General Information about Screen Printing Plastisol Inks

 The most popular ink used in the garment printing industry is Plastisol ink.
-Screen printing plastisol ink is easy to print with, does not dry in the screen, is opaque on dark garments, and features great adhesion to most t-shirts, athletic jerseys, hoodies, heat transfers, and most textiles in general.
+Screen printing plastisol ink is easy to print with, does not dry in the screen, is opaque on dark garments, and features great adhesion to t-shirts, athletic jerseys, hoodies, heat transfers, and most textiles in general.

-Screen print plastisols are made up of two primary ingredients - PVC resin (a white powder) and plasticizer (a thick, clear liquid).
+Plastisols are made up of two primary ingredients - PVC resin (a white powder) and plasticizer (a thick, clear liquid).
 Plastisol ink will not dry, or cure, at normal temperatures.
 They must be exposed at a temperature around 300 - 330º F (143-166º C) to be properly cured (dried).

-Plastisol inks can be printed on many items that can withstand the heat required to cure the ink and is porous enough to permit good ink adhesion.
+Plastisol ink can be printed on many items that can withstand the heat required to cure the ink and is porous enough to permit good ink adhesion.
 They do not dye the threads of a fabric like traditional dye material.
 Plastisol screen printing ink wraps around the fibers and makes a mechanical bond with the fabric.
 Screen printing plastisols will not adhere to non-porous substrates such as plastic, metal, wood and glass.
 They also will not adhere to water-proof nylon material without adding a bonding agent/catalyst.

 Screen Printing Mesh Selection When Printing Plastisol Inks

 With so many different meshes to choose from, selecting the “best” mesh for your plastisol printing needs can be frustrating.
 Use the following information as a guide for choosing your screen mesh: